ionathanch/system-f-redex/README.md

 * Church encodings of numerals and arithmetic (in progress)

 ### ANF-Restricted System F
-* Type synthesis, CBV small-step semantics (does NOT preserve ANF!)
+* Type synthesis, CBV small-step semantics
 * Uses Redex's `in-hole` contexts for continuations used during compilation
 * Compiler from System F to ANF-restricted System F (defined with an ambient continuation)